 Almost 50 percent of the equipment was over five years old.
 And some devices had been procured 15 years prior.
 This outdated equipment lacked sufficient security controls, leaving the university at risk of data breaches.
 Additionally, the university’s IT team had zero visibility into utilization or performance.

-Without a centralized asset tracking system, the university couldn’t monitor service contracts.
+Without a centralized asset tracking software and system, the university couldn’t monitor service contracts.
 As a result, most of the contracts were expired, and some equipment never had service contracts at all.

 From 2010 to 2012, the Ricoh team conducted a comprehensive analysis for each department.
 They examined every building on campus to locate every printing device.
 The team discovered the university could reduce the number of devices by installing digital multifunction printers (MFPs) that combined printing, copying, scanning and faxing.